2019–20 Championnat National 3

 The 2019–20 Championnat National 3 was the third season of the fifth tier in the French football league system in its current format.
 The competition was contested by 168 clubs split geographically across 12 groups of 14 teams.
-The teams included amateur clubs (although a few are semi-professional) and the reserve teams of professional clubs.
-The season was suspended indefinitely on 12 March 2020 due to the COVID-19 pandemic.
+The teams included amateur clubs (although a few were semi-professional) and the reserve teams of professional clubs.
+The season was suspended indefinitely on 12 March 2020 due to the COVID-19 pandemic in France.

 On 16 April 2020, the FFF announced the termination of the competition, with promotion and relegation decided by points earned per game played, subject to the normal verification process by the financial authority, the DNCG.

 Teams

 On 17 July, the French Football Federation ratified the constitution of the competition, and published the groups as follows: